 These effects tend to pass relatively quickly, though of course dosage and frequency of use will have an effect.

 A regular user of CBD e-liquid will find the CBD staying in their system for three to five days, whilst a frequent user will likely retain that CBD for longer.

-Works via a system known as trans-follicular absorption, essentially entering your body through the hair follicles on your skin and scalp.
+Applying CBD topically works via a system known as trans-follicular absorption, essentially entering your body through the hair follicles on your skin and scalp.
 This has the lowest bioavailability rating of every CBD delivery method, as the nature of human skin means that the vast majority of the CBD is not directly absorbed.

 Because of this people will tend to use CBD topicals in higher doses.
 Even considering this, topical CBD is expected to take effect within an hour of application and last approximately three to four hours.

 The CBD itself will stay in the user’s body for three to four days, with variation based on the kind of topical used, how much was applied and the individual’s cell turnover rate.

 Consists of applying drops of CBD oil under the tongue.
 In contrast to topical application, this has one of the highest bioavailability ratings of any product available on the market.

 The CBD passes through membranes under the tongue and directly into your bloodstream.
 This allows for a much faster effect at a much higher intensity, with a higher concentration of CBD able to interact directly with the endocannabinoid system.